diversenok/Suspending-Techniques/Readme.md

 This is a repository that includes several tools for experimenting with various techniques for suspending processes on Windows.
 The idea of this project arose from a [discussion at Process Hacker](https://github.com/processhacker/processhacker/issues/856).

+I performed most experiments on Windows 10 20H2, but the topics I describe here apply at least starting from Windows 7 (except for the functionality that did not exist yet).
+If you are using Windows Insider builds, see the notes below the next section because there are some changes in the behavior.

 # Idea

 While we can [argue on the exact definition](https://github.com/processhacker/processhacker/issues/856#issuecomment-813092041) of what it means for a thread to be in a suspended state, conceptually, it requires trapping it in the kernel mode and, therefore, preventing it from executing any user-mode code.
 Since processes do not execute code anyway (they are merely containers for resources), we refer to them as being suspended when all of their threads are.
 What is interesting for us is to control suspension from an external tool such as Process Hacker.